seehorne/GetGrinnected/written reports/sprint 4/sprint-journal.md

 My expectation was that it was going to completely help me find the right libraries to use, and use the right functions to have persistent states and caching.

 ### How was AI used?
-Initially, the AI (Claude, ChatGPT and Deepseek), were asked to provide a guide to how to store data into a local databse _using SQLite_.
+Initially, the AI (Claude, ChatGPT and Deepseek), were asked to provide a guide to how to store data into a local database _using SQLite_.
 Specifying SQLite was a mistake, I will mention that in the next section.
 I then asked how to download GRBD (for SQLite), and it gave correct instructions.
 After some issues, I again asked it to guide me through usage on SwiftData (the right caching method), and then some later issues that showed up in the usage of SwiftData, which was the ArrayTransformer.

 ### What impact did it have?